IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

 Use the `SpaceEfficiency` parameters for each storage system, as defined in the following table.
 These values are not case-sensitive.

+**Important:** When using external provisioning policies for linked pools, do not use the `SpaceEfficiency` parameter.

 #### `SpaceEfficiency` parameter definitions per storage system type

 |Storage system type|SpaceEfficiency parameter options|